MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/broadcast-receivers.md

 }
 ```

 Apps that target Android 8.0 (API level 26) or higher may not statically register for an implicit broadcast.
 Apps may still statically register for an explicit broadcast.
-There is a small list of of implicit broadcasts that are exempt from this restriction.
+There is a small list of implicit broadcasts that are exempt from this restriction.
 These exceptions are described in the [Implicit Broadcast Exceptions](https://developer.android.com/guide/components/broadcast-exceptions.html) guide in the Android documentation.
 Apps that are interested in implicit broadcasts must do so dynamically using the `RegisterReceiver` method.
 This is described next.

 ### Context-Registering a Broadcast Receiver